nestor-e/QPaths/readme.txt

         Compiling:
-From the src directory, the program can be compiled using:
+From the src directory, the program can be compiled on linux systems using:
     g++ -std=c++11 -o QLearnPathFinder QPaths.cpp Tile.cpp DataBuilder.cpp

 or: